yumichael/raytrace/README.md

 different types of materials to be shaded.

 `light_source.h/cpp`
-Light sources are no longer the single point of truth as to how to shade things any more in my structure.
-They follow a simple
+Light sources follow a simple
 rule: every intersection wanting to be shaded will call on light sources to sample light points on which to do single point Phong shading with.
 This model easily captures most lights this current